-My pick this week is a camera called the Polaroid OneStep 2.
+This review is on a camera called the Polaroid OneStep 2.
 I’m a big fan of instant cameras (and printers, for that matter) and the new Polaroid OneStep 2 is a beautiful update to the its classic counterpart.
-I have many instant-print devices, including several Fujifilm Instax cameras and printers.
-I do love the small form factor of the Fujifilm mini prints, and it’s nice having a small camera to tote around, but there is something quite nice about a classic Polaroid-sized frame.
+I have many instant-print devices, including several FUJIFILM Instax cameras and printers.
+I do love the small form factor of the FUJIFILM mini prints, and it’s nice having a small camera to tote around, but there is something quite nice about a classic Polaroid-sized frame.
 Plus you can explore many different types of film from their website.

 About the Polaroid OneStep 2